downfromthetrees/the_magic_eye/README.md

 When Magic Eye sees the image again, it will look back at the blacklisted thread, retrieve the removal reason in between the tags and post it to the new user.
 [Here](https://www.reddit.com/r/hmmm/comments/a2x5d0/hmmm/eb1tdf1/) is an example of it in action in r/hmmm.

-There's 3 common ways to do this:
+Some suggested methods to add the tags:

-* Toolbox (best):
+* Toolbox:
     * Get [Reddit Toolbox](http://www.reddit.com/r/toolbox)
     * In the Toolbox settings go to `Removal Reason Settings`
     * Either: